 If you prefer to watch this guide in video format, we’ve got you covered below.

 Studies have shown that you can get higher conversion rates on specific days and times as compared to others.

-This goes on to show how important it is to start promoting your webinar much sooner than the date of the webinar.
-We recommend that you start at least a month in advance.
+This shows how important it is to promote your upcoming webinar much sooner than the date of the webinar.
+We recommend you start at least a month in advance.

 On that note, here are some timing guidelines to schedule your webinar promotions:

 - Tuesdays are known to trigger the most registrations, which can be as high as 24 percent of total signups.
 Make sure to initiate key promotions every Tuesday.

 - Mornings, especially between 8 and 10 am, are known for a spike in registrations.
 So, based on the timezone of your prospects, schedule promotions in the early part of the day.

 - Consider scheduling your webinar between Tuesdays to Thursdays while avoiding Mondays and Fridays.
 Research shows days in the middle of the week tend to yield better webinar attendance rates compared to weekends.

 2. Optimize your webinar landing page